Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's games this season have featured more combined points than this contest's total of 214.5 points 65 times.
+- In 65 games this season, Boston and its opponents have gone over 213.5 combined points.

-- The average total in Boston's outings this year is 229.4, 14.9 more points than this game's over/under.
+- The average point total in Boston's matchups this year is 229.4, 15.9 more points than this game's over/under.

 - The Celtics are 45-37-0 ATS this season.